2024 Ottawa Redblacks season

-The 2024 Ottawa Redblacks season was the tenth season for the team in the Canadian Football League.
+The 2024 Ottawa Redblacks season was the tenth season for the team in the Canadian Football League (CFL).
 The Redblacks qualified for the playoffs for the first time since 2018 while on a bye during week 18 after a Hamilton Tiger-Cats loss.
 The team also improved upon their league-worst 4–14 record from 2023.
 However, the team was defeated by the Toronto Argonauts in the East Semi-Final.

 The 2024 CFL season was the second season for Bob Dyce as head coach and the third season for Shawn Burke as general manager.

 The Ottawa Redblacks drew an average home attendance of 18,813 in 2024.

 Offseason

-CFL Global Draft
+CFL global draft

-The 2024 CFL Global Draft took place on April 30, 2024.
+The 2024 CFL global draft took place on April 30, 2024.
 The Redblacks had two picks in the draft, selecting second in each round.